 SynopsisThis romantic comedy revolves around an antisocial high school student named Hikigaya Hachiman with a distorted view on life and no friends or girlfriend.
-When he see his classmates talking excitedly about living their adolescent lives, he mutters, They're a bunch of liars.
-When he is asked about his future dreams, he responds, Not working.
-A teacher gets Hachiman to join the volunteer service club, which happens to have the school's prettiest girl, Yukinoshita Yukino.
+When he sees his classmates talking excitedly about living their adolescent lives, he mutters: "They're a bunch of liars."
+When he is asked about his future dreams, he responds, "Not working."
+A teacher gets Hachiman to join the "Volunteer Service" club, which happens to have the school's prettiest girl, Yukinoshita Yukino.

 Characters & Voice Actors

 Now I'll admit the first time I saw the sypnosis for this anime I thought Oregairu would be a stereotypical romcom anime.
 Just think about it.
 There are two female main characters and a male character.
 Male character is an outcast.
 One of the female characters is the school's most beautiful girl.
 How original.
 But when I finished the first episode of this anime.
 I realized that this was something else.
 Something that manages to stray away from the norm and become something really special.

 Story- Now the story centers around Hikigaya Hachiman.
 A high school student who is shunned by pretty much the whole school.Luckily this suits him perfectly as he prefers to be a loner and doesn't want to make friends.
 But his "happy" life soon crumbles as his teacher forces him to join a club which is supposed to help people with their problems.Even worse, the club also has the smart and beautiful "ice-cold Beauty" Yukino Yukinoshita.(nicknamed that for her cold personality).
 Hilarity ensues.